tilaksidduram/OpenDelta_server_software/README.md

 Installation
 ============

-Before you can use the software the first time run ./install.sh
+Before you can use the software the first time run ./install.sh.
+Change FILE_MATCH= in opendelta.sh to your roms basename.
+(See my configuration)

 Usage
 =====